Ga14ctic/scanner/README.md

 # WebScanner

-WebScan Pro is a powerful penetration testing tool designed for web security assessments.
+Webscanner is a penetration testing tool designed for web security assessments.
 It allows you to gather valuable information about a target website, including server version, PHP version, and performs a thorough nmap scan to unveil potential vulnerabilities.

 ## Features